VCityTeam/pySunlight/LibrariesLicenses.md

 # Libraries Licenses
+Copyright of University of Lyon, 2012 - 2023.

 pySunlight uses multiple python libraries.
 You'll find bellow a summary and detailed informations about the licenses of the different libaries used.